pwwang/pyppl_notify/README.md

-# pyppl-flowchart
+# pyppl-notify
-Generating flowchart for PyPPL
+Email notification for PyPPL